Classic Priest PvP Guide

 - Fear Ward providing immunity to the next fear effect on a long duration, with a short cooldown.

-- Stoneform is a short buff providing immunity to Bleed, Poison, and Disease effects while also granting increased armour for its duration.
+- Stoneform is a short buff providing immunity to Bleed, Poison, and Disease effects while also granting increased armor for its duration.

 - Desperate Prayer is an instant-cast ability that will heal you on a long 10-minute cooldown.

-Of the remaining races, both Night Elf and Human are both strong contenders for PvP.
-Night Elves with Shadowmeld allowing you to stand still and be obscured from sight, along with their other racial abilities reducing their incoming damage taken.
-Humans have the same Desperate Prayer dwarves do, and also bring extra stealth detection with Perception and Feedback which is useful versus casters.
+Of the remaining races, Night Elf and Human are both weaker contenders for PvP.
+Night Elves have Shadowmeld, allowing you to stand still for invisibility from enemies far away, and other racials that reduce their damage taken.
+Humans have the same Desperate Prayer dwarves do, bring extra stealth detection with Perception and have Feedback which is useful versus casters.

-There are two main builds for PvP, one for healing and one for damage.
+There are three main builds for PvP, one for each Priest specialization.
 Each of those then have a variety of choices you can make depending on the PvP content you are tackling, or the classes you are PvPing with.
-In the majority of battleground situations, healing priests can also get away with their regular raid healing talents to save on costs, while still being effective contributors.
+Using your regular raid talents for PvP is always an option, as the difference between builds is not huge, in general.

 The Priest talent tree offers a lot of options which can be taken to compliment your chosen playstyle, levels of aggression and group composition.
 As such the suggested talent trees below are just that, suggestions.
 You should take the time to read through the alternative talent suggestions listed alongside each build to get the most out of your available options.

-This build focuses on personal survivability coupled with utility and a bit of DPS and is a popular all-around PvP build to start from.
-Some of the alternative options to the suggested build include:
+This build focuses on personal survivability coupled with utility and a bit of DPS and is a popular all-around PvP build.
+You can see it in action in this video, by Steele.